kragen/dercuano/markdown/flat-dict-lang.md

 and

-    a d
+    a e
       b d
         c

 as well as two more variations.
+Moreover, as mentioned toward the beginning, code written for the following structure will also work on the above structure without change:

+    a b c

 ### Functions for manipulating edge-labeled graphs ###